-Since I can’t currently visit campus, can I still talk to a program director or faculty about my program of interest?
+How do I get in touch with a program director or faculty about my program of interest?

-- While our campus is closed to visitors, Creighton’s graduate faculty and staff are committed to providing ongoing support to prospective students.
-Please contact a Graduate Enrollment Specialist regarding your request and they will coordinate a phone appointment or virtual meeting.
+- Although we may not be able to schedule an in-person visit with faculty at this time, Creighton Graduate School is committed to providing virtual support to all prospective students.
+Please contact a Graduate enrollment specialist regarding your request and they will coordinate a phone appointment or virtual meeting.

 Will I still be able to get my I-20 and have support for the visa process?

-- Yes, we are still sending out I-20s and the instructions on how to obtain your I-20 can be found in the portal.
+Yes, we are still sending out I-20s and the instructions on how to obtain your I-20 can be found in your application portal.
 If you have questions about the documents needed, or the next steps for your visa, please contact the Global Engagement office at 402.280.2221 or by email at GlobalEngagement@creighton.edu.